ethereum/builder-specs/specs/deneb/builder.md

 ## Building

-Builders provide bids as the have in prior forks, with a notable restriction to block scoring.
+Builders provide bids as they have in prior forks, with a notable restriction to block scoring.

 ### Block scoring